hariramprasanth/live-stream-app/Make Https call.md

-# TO make kubernetes serve https
+# TO make kubernetes services use https protocal

 ## Setup domain in Route 53
 1. Buy a domain or use the existing one